ZeeshanMukhtar1/YT-Backend/Readme.md

 ## Getting Started

 To get started, simply clone the repository and run `npm install` to install the dependencies.
-Then, set up your environment variables and run `npm start` to start the server.
+Then, set up your environment variables and run `npm run dev` to start the server.

 ## Environment Variables

 The environment variables are stored in a .env file.
-You can find the .env.example file in the root directory of the project.
+You can find the .env.sample file in the root directory of the project.
 Copy the .env.example file and create a .env file.
 Fill in the environment variables with your values.

 ## Contributing